aczwink/samba-domain/README.md

 A well documented, tried and tested Samba Active Directory Domain Controller that works with the standard Windows management tools; built from scratch using internal DNS and kerberos and not based on existing containers.

+## This fork
+This is a fork of the amazing samba-domain by Fmstrat.
+Unfortunately the original repository does not provide a ARM 64 version via DockerHub (it only provides AMD 64).
+This fork is only there for providing a built image on that architecture.

 ## Environment variables for quick start
 * `DOMAIN` defaults to `CORP.EXAMPLE.COM` and should be set to your domain
 * `DOMAINPASS` should be set to your administrator password, be it existing or new.
 This can be removed from the environment after the first setup run.